-The interviews are conducted by a Selection Committee consisting of at least three people and includes both men and women in its membership.
-If you are shortlisted for an interview, you will be advised of the date, time and venue by telephone or by email.
+Interviews are conducted by a Selection Committee that consists of at least three people and includes both men and women .
+If you’re shortlisted for an interview, you’ll be advised of the date, time and venue by phone or by email.

-Please note that for some positions, interviews may be conducted by teleconference in the first instance.
-The interview provides an opportunity for the Selection Committee to obtain further information from you in relation to your application.
+For some positions, interviews may be conducted online or over the phone.
+This allows the Selection Committee to gain further information from you about your application.

-Following the interview process, the Selection Committee will rank the applicants in relation to the selection criteria and will agree upon a preferred candidate.
-The Selection Committee may then agree to seek referee reports, if these have not previously been sought, prior to the decision to make an offer of appointment to the preferred candidate.
+After interviews, the Selection Committee ranks the applicants in relation to the selection criteria and decides on a preferred candidate.
+The Selection Committee may then contact your referees, if they have not done so already.
+After that, they will decide whether to make an offer to the preferred candidate.

 The purpose of referee checks is to obtain, in confidence, factual information about your past work history, as well as opinions regarding the quality of your work and suitability for the position.
-Referee reports may be sought verbally or in writing.
-Referees usually include current supervisors and/or managers and can include supervisors/managers from voluntary or unpaid work.
+These may be sought verbally or in writing.
+Referees usually include current supervisors and managers.
+They can also include supervisors and managers from voluntary or unpaid work.

-A referee must be able to comment on your work experience and skills specifically relating to the selection criteria.
-You will be required to provide a minimum of two referees.
+A referee must be able to comment on your work experience and skills, specifically relating to the selection criteria.
+When you apply, you’ll need to provide a minimum of two referees.

-You will be required to complete and return the report for assessment by the University’s WH&S Unit.
-Where there are concerns as to the capacity to fulfil the inherent requirements of the position, you will be assessed by a medical practitioner.
-You will only be denied employment where the medical practitioner determines that you are unable to fulfil the inherent requirements of the position.
+You’ll need to complete and return the report for assessment.
+If there are any concerns, you’ll be assessed by a medical practitioner.
+You’ll only be denied employment if the medical practitioner determines that you’re unable to meet the requirements of the position.

-The job advertisement contains useful information about the position.
-If you wish to speak to someone further about the job opportunity, you will find contact details in the body of the advertisement.
+Our job advertisements contain useful information about the position.
+If you wish to speak to someone about the opportunity, you’ll find contact details in the advertisement.

-The Vacancy Document itself is in PDF format.
+You can also view the Vacancy Document in PDF format.
 Adobe Reader can be downloaded from the Adobe website.

-- If you are trying to access the position using a mobile or tablet device you may encounter some difficulty, we are aware of this issue and are working on rectifying it.
+- If you’re trying to access the position using a mobile or tablet device, you may encounter some difficulty.
+We are aware of this issue and are working to fix it.

 - Sometimes a position description may not open due to "pop ups" being blocked.